rexlManu/la-dpsmeter/README.md

 ### Fourth step: Access the overlay

-You can access the overlay by opening the following url in your browser:
+You can access the web overlay by opening the following url in your browser:

 ```
 http://<ip-address-where-dps-meter-is-running>:1338